Ringo Starr

-Sir Richard Starkey (born 7 July 1940), known as Ringo Starr, is an English musician and actor who achieved international fame as the drummer for the Beatles.
-Starr occasionally sang lead vocals with the group, usually for one song on each album, including "Yellow Submarine" and "With a Little Help from My Friends".
-He also wrote and sang the Beatles songs "Don't Pass Me By" and "Octopus's Garden", and is credited as a co-writer of four others.
-Out of the classic lineup of the Beatles, and as of 2025, Starr is the longest-living member of the band.
+Sir Richard Starkey (born 7 July 1940), known as Ringo Starr, is an English musician, singer, songwriter and actor who achieved international fame as the drummer for the Beatles.
+He sometimes sang lead vocals on the group's recordings, usually for one song on each album; these include "Yellow Submarine" and "With a Little Help from My Friends".
+He also wrote and sang the Beatles songs "Don't Pass Me By" and "Octopus's Garden", and is credited as a co-writer of three others.

 Starr was afflicted by life-threatening illnesses during childhood, with periods of prolonged hospitalisation.
-As a teenager Starr became interested in the skiffle craze and developed a fervent admiration for the genre.
+As a teenager he became interested in the skiffle craze and developed a fervent admiration for the genre.
 In 1957, he co-founded his first band, the Eddie Clayton Skiffle Group, which earned several local bookings before the fad succumbed to American rock and roll around early 1958.
 When the Beatles formed in 1960, Starr was a member of another Liverpool group, Rory Storm and the Hurricanes.
 After achieving moderate success in the UK and Hamburg, he quit the Hurricanes when he was asked to join the Beatles in August 1962, replacing Pete Best.

-In addition to the Beatles' films, Starr has acted in numerous others.
-After the Beatles disbanded, he released several successful singles including the US top-ten hit "It Don't Come Easy", and number ones "Photograph" and "You're Sixteen".
+After the Beatles disbanded, Starr released several successful singles, including the US top-ten hit "It Don't Come Easy", and number ones "Photograph" and "You're Sixteen".
 His most successful UK single was "Back Off Boogaloo", which peaked at number two.
 He achieved commercial and critical success with his 1973 album Ringo, which was a top-ten release in both the UK and the US.
-Starr has also featured in numerous documentaries, hosted television shows, narrated the first two series of the children's television animated programme Thomas & Friends and portrayed "Mr. Conductor" during the first season of its American spin-off Shining Time Station.
-Since 1989, he has toured with thirteen variations of Ringo Starr & His All-Starr Band.
+In addition to the Beatles' films, Starr has acted in numerous others.
+He has also featured in numerous documentaries, hosted television shows, narrated the first two series of the children's television series Thomas the Tank Engine & Friends and portrayed "Mr. Conductor" during the first season of its American spin-off Shining Time Station.
+Since 1989, he has toured with sixteen variations of Ringo Starr & His All-Starr Band.

 Starr's playing style, which emphasised feel over technical virtuosity, influenced many drummers to reconsider their playing from a compositional perspective.
 He also influenced various modern drumming techniques, such as the matched grip, tuning the drums lower, and using muffling devices on tonal rings.
 In his opinion, his finest recorded performance was on the Beatles' "Rain".
 In 1999, he was inducted into the Modern Drummer Hall of Fame.
 In 2011, Rolling Stone readers named him the fifth-greatest drummer of all time.
 He was inducted twice into the Rock and Roll Hall of Fame, as a Beatle in 1988 and as a solo artist in 2015, and appointed a Knight Bachelor in the 2018 New Year Honours for services to music.